 A quick google search of “best way to get a job” will bring up tips on using your professional network.
-Which really makes sense – hiring managers have to trust that the information they’ve gathered, about a stranger, through resumes and interviews is enough to figure out if this is the right person for the job.
+Which makes sense – hiring managers have to trust that the information they’ve gathered, about a stranger, through resumes and interviews is enough to figure out if this is the right person for the job.
 It’s so much easier if someone they know can vouch for this person.

 You want to build your professional network so you’ve joined an organization or signed up for an in-person networking event in your field.
 Now you need to make it work for you.
 Coming out of the networking event you want to: